Javran/Thinking-dumps/sicp/ch05/5_3_2_maintaining_the_illusion_of_infinite_memory.md

 but I think this might be complicated and I'm not going to try that.

 # Implementation of a stop-and-copy garbage collector

+The explanation in book isn't very clear about what's going on, but I find the implementation can be explained in another way to make it clear.

+Basically, `scan` and `free` are pointing to the new memories, and everything before `scan` are deep copies of its corresponding data in the original memory, and everything from where the `scan` points to to where the `free-1` points to are shallow copies.
+And pointers in this region are still pointing to the original memory locations.

+TODO: more detailed explanation